Why is there so much stuff in this world? This is a question I ask myself all the time now.

-I loved decorating my home, making it my own, and having it shine through in a way that I was proud of.
-Even though I’ve never had a fashion problem (buying excessive clothes, shoes and handbags), I loved shopping for home decor and food (the healthy kind).
+I loved decorating my home, making it my own, and having it shine through in a way that made me proud.
+Even though I’ve never had a fashion problem (buying excessive clothes, shoes and handbags), I loved shopping for home decor and food (the healthy kind, of course).

 Consumerism isn’t just about the materialistic things

-Beyond the closet, consumerism however has always been something that I’ve fought against.
+Beyond the closet, consumerism, however, has always been something that I’ve fought against.
 I don’t fall for billboards on the street or ads on TV.
 Next time you see an organic product advertised on TV, let me know.
-It’s usually junk that’s cheap cheap!
+It’s usually junk that’s cheap!

-Shopping centres are bringing in more and more small pop up stores, so even when you’re not in a particular shop, you’re still getting harassed just by walking past.
+Shopping malls are bringing in more pop up stores, so even when you’re not in a particular shop, you’re still getting harassed just by walking past.
 People wanting you to sign up to something, maybe to try the latest hand cream or to donate.

-You’re sucked into 2 for 1 deals or even worse 5 for 3 deals when you know damn well you don’t need that many boxes of tissues in your house.
-These companies are very smart and strategic in the way that they market to you.
+Companies are brilliant and strategic in the way that they market to you.
 They make the offer seem so tempting that you can’t resist or think twice about it.
-Aim to only buy what you need (and really need) and walk away.
+Aim only to buy what you need (and really need) and walk away.
 Just keep walking.

 Do you really need all that stuff?

 Now, walking into peoples homes and seeing the clutter that they have has made me realise how much stuff I used to have for the sake of having it.
 Bookshelves, kitchen pantries, cupboards, toiletries, just stuff.

 If people took the time to asses all their belongings and what they loved and needed, I can guarantee you that at least 50% of those items would be out of the house.
 Look in your closed cupboards and what you have on display.
 Does it really need to be there?